 Quantum coherence is an important feature of quantum mechanics which is responsible for the departure between the classical and quantum world.
 It is an essential component in quantum information processing \cite{Nielsen}, and plays a central role in various fields, such as quantum computation \cite{Shor,Grover}, quantum cryptography \cite{Bennett}, quantum metrology \cite{Giovannetti}, and quantum biology \cite{Lambert}.
 Recently, the resource theory of coherence has attracted a growing interest due to the rapid development of quantum information science \cite{Aberg1,Baumgratz,Streltsov}.
 The resource theory of coherence not only establishes a rigorous framework to quantify coherence but also provides a platform to understand quantum coherence from a different perspective.

 Any quantum resource theory is characterized by two fundamental ingredients, namely, the free states and the free operations \cite{Chitambar}.
 For the resource theory of coherence, the free states are quantum states which are diagonal in a prefixed reference basis.
 The free operations are not uniquely specified.
-Motivated by suitable practical considerations, several free operations were presented \cite{Streltsov}, such as the maximally incoherent operations (MIO) \cite{Aberg1}, the incoherent operations (IO) \cite{Baumgratz}, and the strictly incoherent operations (SIO) \cite{Winter,Yadin}.
+Motivated by suitable practical considerations, several free operations were presented \cite{Streltsov}, such as maximally incoherent operations (MIOs) \cite{Aberg1}, incoherent operations (IOs) \cite{Baumgratz}, and strictly incoherent operations (SIOs) \cite{Winter,Yadin}.